MarcelRaschke/website/src/blog/2018-11-22-thanks-to-all-the-maintainers.md

 is free for open source repos and always will be.

 Moshe Zadka has a great post on [how to give thanks to open source maintainers][zadka-article].
-We'd like to add an 11th item to his list of ways to support that silent army:
+We'd like to add a 0th item (because we think it's the minimum we should all do) to his list of ways to support that silent army:

 **Update your dependencies.**